 We use the innovative group piano teaching method Keynotes.
 It includes multiple levels of challenges for every song, meaning that there is always something challenging and fun for every student in the group.
 Lessons take place on Zoom.

 The teacher has two cameras.
 One shows her face.
 Another is directly above the piano keyboard, for demonstration.

 Set up your laptop or iPad to the side of your piano/keyboard.
 Show both the student’s face, and their hands at the keys.

 Lessons are password protected and recorded.
-Teachers have a Working With Children Certificate (WWC).
+All teachers have a current Working With Children Certificate (WWC).

 is designed to ensure that all aspects of piano playing and general musicianship are fostered in a fun and inspiring way.